 Your relationship with your audiences did not end with the closure of your venue or your inability to deliver your programme in-person.
 Relationships need TLC all the time, rain or shine.
 Think about how you’ve been checking in on close friends and family since the beginning of the pandemic.
 Do the same with your audiences.
 Warm and fuzzy feeling for everyone, guaranteed.

 Until mid-February, we’ll be bringing you new content, events and resources about loyalty.
 We’ll also be sharing findings from our Culture Beyond Covid for Heritage audience research and more insights we think you’ll find useful.
 Sign up to our newsletter if you don’t want to miss any of it.

 If you’d like us to give you some advice on a project you’ve been working on, we’re always free for a chat.
-Feel free to get in touch with Claire-Rose to schedule a meeting.
+Feel free to get in touch with Sarah to schedule a meeting.

 This work is supported by our annual funding from the Arts Council of Northern Ireland.